-Many ecommerce businesses are missing simple strategies that could dramatically boost their results online.
-Rachel Miller talks to Tony Messer, author of The Lazy Website Syndrome, to find out how small business owners can turbo-charge their website this year
+Are you missing some simple tricks that could dramatically boost your results online?
+Rachel Miller talks to Tony Messer, author of The Lazy Website Syndrome, to find out how small business owners can turbo-charge their website

-Small businesses are missing some simple tricks when it comes to their ecommerce websites.
+Small businesses are missing some simple strategies when it comes to their ecommerce websites.
 Lack of time, knowledge or even complacency means that many are not maximising the potential of their website.

 And, as the rules of the online game keep shifting, many business owners feel they are always running to catch up.